UUA.org Website Development

 - Four out of the five UUA regions are now part of the UUA.org website.

-- Action shares enable congregations to post their activities that relate to UUA initiatives, such as Show the Love and Black Lives Matter banners.
+- Action shares (May 2016) enable congregations to post their activities that relate to UUA projects, such as Show the Love and Black Lives Matter banners.

-- Discussion forums can replace some UUA-hosted Mailman lists.
+- Discussion forums (January 2016) begin to replace some UUA-hosted Mailman lists.
 Many are used in private sections as part of online courses.

 - Comments, likes, and bookmarks (November 2015) enabled logged-in users to like or bookmark any page and comment on some pages (starting with almost all Worship Web pages).
 You can also reply to comments, flag them as inappropriate, like them, and subscribe to receive email notifications of new comments on the page.